Lake Helen - Lake Management

 Since then, the lake management plan has been updated over the years to set goals and actions specifically addressing the watershed and water quality, shore-lands, aquatic plants and invasive species, fisheries, and recreation.
 To view the current plan, click here.
 While the plan is continuously updated to reflect activities and findings, the plan is formally updated and approved every 5 years.
 The last formal update was in 2023, the next will be in 2028.
 This plan outlines significant collaboration with local organizations and service groups, and highlights the important role that volunteers play in keeping our lake healthy.
 Thank you all for your support! |

-Lake Helen PRD Actions - HIghlights
+Lake Helen P&RD Actions - Recent Highlights

 |